Dragon Quest IV: Gameplay

 Dragon Quest IV offered several new features over the first three titles, while carrying on many of those introduced in the previous games.
 Similar features included are the day and night cycles, the ability to travel via ship and a flying vehicle (this time, a hot air balloon), and the three levels of keys.
 They are Thief, Magic and Ultimate (originally localized as Final).
 There are also travel doors, which allow the party to move a great distance on the world map with little travel.
 Unlike the Hero in Dragon Warrior III, the Hero of Dragon Quest IV is not required to be in the party at all once the wagon becomes available.
 Despite this, the Hero is again the character that possesses the most powerful healing and attack spells.
 Many spells, weapons, armor, and shops (including the vault/bank) function the same as in past games.

 In addition to the new chapter-based storylines, an artificial intelligence system called "Tactics" was implemented that allowed the player to provide strategies to the party members (who become NPCs in the final chapter), such as prioritizing damage, healing or MP conservation, while maintaining full control of the Hero.
 Dragon Quest V: Hand of the Heavenly Bride, Dragon Quest VI: Realms of Revelation and the remakes of IV allow tactics to be set for characters individually rather than using one tactics mode for all characters, as well as including the "Follow Orders" Tactics mode, which allows other characters to be controlled manually.
 This "Tactics" system is seen as a precursor to Final Fantasy XII's "Gambits" system.
 The wagon, first introduced in this game, allows the player to choose which characters are used in battle.
-The wagon can also be seen in Dragon Quest V and Dragon Quest VI.
+The wagon can also be seen in Dragon Quest V, Dragon Quest VI, and Dragon Quest Monsters: Caravan Heart (JP release only).
 The first casino appears in this installment as a place to play several mini-games (slot machine, poker, and the Monster Betting that was introduced in Dragon Warrior III) using tokens that could be traded for special items.
 Searching drawers and inside of jars was first introduced in this game as a means to find items.
 Small Medals, later Mini Medals, were introduced as a new item to search for and trade for special unique items from a secluded king.